nirum-lang/nirum/docs/tutorial.md

 -------------------

 The Nirum compiler works on the most major platforms like Linux, macOS, and Windows.
-The [official website][] provides the prebuilt executable binaries for these three platforms.
-Note that there is no stable version as of February 2018.
+The [official releases page][] provides the prebuilt executable binaries for these three platforms.
+Note that there is no stable version (i.e., v1.0.0 or higher) as of February 2018.

 This tutorial assumes that you have: